DoD-Platform-One/bbtoc/process/README.md

 * Meet requirements for `Incubating` status
 * Active production use by multiple organizations/customers
 * Base images approved in [Iron Bank](https://p1.dso.mil/#/products/iron-bank/)
+* Full implementation of [Big Bang's Package Integration Guide](https://repo1.dso.mil/platform-one/big-bang/bigbang/-/blob/master/docs/developer/package-integration.md), including ...
+  * Passing CICD Pipelines
+  * Deployment with FluxCD Helm Releases
+  * Istio service mesh integration
+  * Prometheus metrics exporting and Grafana dashboards
+  * Database hooks (if database is used)
+  * Object storage hooks (if object storage is used)
+  * Single sign-on (either directly or using authservice)
+  * Passing Helm tests
+  * Network policies (ingress and egress) in place
+  * Policy enforcement (e.g. Kyverno, Gatekeeper) in place
+  * Required package documentation
 * Teams should be able to deploy the package, for any documented use case without issue
 * Security Stakeholders (Teams, Authorizing Officials, etc...) can obtain requisite documentation as part of the package to feed into an Authority to Operate (ATO)
   * Software Bill of Materials (SBOMs)
-  * Passing Gatekeeper policies
+  * Security policies used (e.g. Kyverno, Gatekeeper), including exceptions/justifications
-  * Network policies in place
+  * Network policies used
-* Istio Support
-* Prometheus metrics and Grafana dashboards
 * Penetration Testing and Cyber Security Review

 Projects moving from incubation to graduation are tracked as [gitlab issues](https://repo1.dso.mil/platform-one/bbtoc/-/issues?scope=all&utf8=%E2%9C%93&state=opened&label_name[]=graduated) with the `graduated` label.